 If you are wondering if these potatoes are the same as taro (because they are purple too), the answer is an astounding NO. These are way better!
 Okinawan Sweet Potatoes are more flavorful, deeper in color, and not nearly as tough.

 So where do you find Okinawan Sweet Potatoes in Austin?
 Whole Foods doesn’t have them and HEB certainly doesn’t carry them.
-After some searching and making calls, I managed to find them at the Hong Kong Supermarket for $2.29 a pound and at Central Market North for 2.99 a pound.
+After some searching and making calls, I managed to find them at the MT Supermarket in Chinatown for $1.99, the Hong Kong Supermarket for $2.29 a pound, and at Central Market North for $2.99 a pound.
 I heard a rumor that most Korean markets carry them, but I didn’t actually investigate.
 The potatoes at Central Market seemed a bit easier to peel because I think they hand pick the longer, more slender ones from the crop, which lend themselves to quicker peeling.

 The second time around, I adapted the above recipe for Thanksgiving.
 I wanted to take advantage of the Potato’s natural sweetness, and I wanted to make the dish more of a dessert, so I used a whole can of coconut milk this time and added a lot of cinnamon powder.
 The dish was a big hit at Thanksgiving, and it was so easy to make.
 Also, it is good either hot or cold and the purple color of the dish really makes it stand out.